opensearch-project/opensearch-sdk-java/DEVELOPER_GUIDE.md

 ### Run OpenSearch SDK

-Navigate to the directory that OpenSearch-SDK has been cloned to and run main script using `gradlew run`.
+Navigate to the directory that OpenSearch-SDK has been cloned to and run main script using `./gradlew run`.

 ```
 ./gradlew run